-Closer commutes to work are a huge win for workers,
+Closer commutes are a huge win for workers,

 their employers, the economy, society and Mother Nature.
-We are
+Together we can

-CloseCommute.com is a global initiative to radically reduce commuting times and distances
+Closer Commutes is a global initiative to radically reduce commuting times and distances - starting in BC

 Our five-year goal is to save commuters billions of hours annually while boosting productivity and lowering HR costs, decreasing traffic congestion and pollution, lowering health-care costs, and strengthening regional economies.
 Fixing the existing totally-inefficient situation will also reduce greenhouse gas emissions by over one per cent globally.

-The initial phase of the CloseCommute initiative will reduce the commuting time and distance for millions of Canadians.
-Then we'll spread out to other countries.
-The process – for commuters and their employers – is simple to understand and implement: Allow and encourage long commuters to switch workplaces with someone doing the same job at a different location so both can work closer to their homes.
+The basic processes/tactics – for commuters and their employers – are simple to understand and implement.
+For example, the closercommutes (aka proximate commute) tactics calls on an employer to: Allow and encourage long commuters to switch workplaces with someone doing the same job at a different location so both can work closer to their homes.
 An organization will also update their human resources practices to consider candidates' commuting situation when hiring and for internal transfers.

-The impact will be positively amazing — an organization can expect to reduce its overall employee commuting burden by over 25 per cent within six months.
-As the idea quickly spreads, we expect a five to 10 per cent reduction in total daily vehicular traffic across each metro region.
+The impact from this one tactic will be awesome — a trial with a US bank demonstrated that a multi-worksite organization can expect to reduce its total employee commuting burden by around 15 to 20 per cent within 15 months.
+As implementation of this closercommutes tactic and other proven tactics spreads to all multiple-worksite employers, we predict a five to 10 per cent reduction in total daily vehicular traffic across each metro region.

 Everyone benefits when we become more efficient